I Love A Parade

 That is a little bit like something that took place in the city of Jerusalem about 2000 years ago.
 A king was visiting their city.
 People lined the streets of the city hoping to get to see the King.
 The King came riding on a small donkey, and as he rode through the streets of the city, the people waved palm branches and shouted, "Hosanna to the Son of David!
 Blessed is the one who comes in the name of the Lord!
 Hosanna in the highest heaven!"

-I'm sure that you know who that King was -- it was Jesus.
+I'm sure that you know who that King was—it was Jesus.
 Today is Palm Sunday.
-Today we remember the entry of Jesus into Jerusalem and the people cheering and waving palm brances.
+Today we remember the entry of Jesus into Jerusalem and the people cheering and waving palm branches.
 It was a day that marked the beginning of a week that would see Jesus cheered, then arrested, tried, beaten, and put to death on a cross.
-But as that week came to an end, another week began just as the previous week had begun -- with a celebration.
+But as that week came to an end, another week began just as the previous week had begun, with a celebration.
 I can hardly wait until next Sunday!

 Dear Jesus, our voices join with the voices of the people in Jerusalem some two thousand years ago.
 Hosanna!
 Blessed is he who comes in the name of the Lord.
 Amen.